-I get asked all the time about instagram and how I’ve built my following to 14K.
+I get asked all the time about instagram and how I’ve built my following to tens of thousands of loyal, engaged followers.
 When someone asks how to pick popular hashtags I know they’re serious about building their following.
 I’ve had so much success this year with growing a following and seeing sales come through from instagram and picking the right popular hashtags are a huge part of the equation.

 Hashtags have been around for such a long time, and have gotten so overdone by the friends that #hashtags #like #this #to the point that they’re #hashtagginghashtags that it’s hard to take them seriously.

 Newsflash: Start taking them seriously.
 They are such an ENORMOUS driver of instagram traffic that you can’t afford not to use them.
 I tested posting the same picture twice in a row, one without hashtags, and one with just to see what the payoff would be.
 HUGE difference.
 I saw double the amount of engagement on the exact same photo when I used hashtags, plus picked up some extra followers.
 Today, I’m going to make sure you’re using the right ones.

 So promise me that you’re not going to hashtag #friend one more time and learn how to pick the popular hashtags that will help you expand your reach.

 How To Pick Popular Hashtags To Drive Traffic To Your Site Through Instagram and Twitter